Indicators

 In the context of a YouTuber:

-• Leading indicator: Number of views of a YouTube video in the first 24 hours.
+• Leading indicator: Number of views in the first 24 hours after a video is published.

 In the context of Netflix’s sales department:

-• Leading indicator: Number of users who start a free trial in a given month.
+• Leading indicator: Number (or conversion rate) of users starting a free trial during the month.

 In the context of a mini-split maintenance company:

-• Leading indicator: Average response time from technical support to support requests.
+• Leading indicator: Average response time to service requests during the month.

 How do I define an indicator?